data-henrik/security-advisor-findings/README.md

 * for an [interactive tool](/interactive-tool) to work with Security Advisor objects,
 * to deploy sample [Cloud Functions](/functions) to scan for custom security events and create related findings in the Security Advisor.

+# Instructions

+The [setup and usage instructions](/INSTRUCTIONS.md) are provided in a separate document.